ROBOBREIZH/robobreizh_simu_ws/Readme.md

 ## 3. Usage

 ### 3.1.
-Gazebo Simulation
+Start the Gazebo Simulation
-To launch the main environment for the RoboCup@Home 2021 execute the following command (remember that the workspace should be source):
+To launch the main environment for the RoboCup@Home 2021 execute the following command:

-- `roslaunch simulation robocup_env.launch`
+- `source devel/setup.bash && roslaunch simulation robocup_env.launch`

 Another test environment can be launch as follow:

 - `roslaunch simulation test_env.launch`

 ### 3.2.
 Mapping
-To perform mapping in one of the environment do:
+To perform mapping in one of the environment do (you should have the simulation running beforehand):

+- `source devel/setup.bash`
 - `roscd navigation`
 - `chmod +x ./mapping.sh && ./mapping.sh`